Congratulations on Your Acceptance to Dean!

 WHAT IS HOUSING LIKE?
 CAN I PICK MY ROOMMATE?

 Visit the the Residence Life page to check out housing options.
-Most freshmen will live in Ewen, Wallace or Jones Hall.
+Most freshmen will live in Dean, Ewen, Wallace or Jones Hall.
 These are traditional-style residence halls with mostly double rooms and a few singles, triples, and quads.

 If you would like to request a specific person to be your roommate you will have the opportunity to do so after you submit your housing application.
 Both roommates need to select each other to be placed together.
+However, roommate requests are not required.

 WHAT IS THE FOOD LIKE?